faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## iperf

+Official site: [http://sourceforge.net/projects/iperf2](http://sourceforge.net/projects/iperf2){:target="_blank"}

+Iperf is a tool to measure maximum TCP bandwidth, allowing the tuning of various parameters and UDP characteristics.
+Iperf reports bandwidth, delay jitter, datagram loss.

 {% shell_term $ %}
 sudo dnf install iperf
 {% endshell_term %}

+## nmap

+Official site: [http://nmap.org/](http://nmap.org/){:target="_blank"}

+Nmap is a utility for network exploration or security auditing.
+It supports ping scanning (determine which hosts are up), many port scanning techniques (determine what services the hosts are offering), and TCP/IP fingerprinting (remote host operating system identification).
+Nmap also offers flexible target and port specification, decoy scanning, determination of TCP sequence predictability characteristics, reverse-identd scanning, and more.

+{% shell_term $ %}
+sudo dnf install nmap
+{% endshell_term %}

+## nmon

+Official site: [http://nmon.sourceforge.net](http://nmon.sourceforge.net){:target="_blank"}

+nmon is a systems administrator, tuner, benchmark tool, which provides information about CPU, disks, network, etc., all in one view.

+{% shell_term $ %}
+sudo dnf install nmon
+{% endshell_term %}

+## wavemon

+Official site: [https://github.com/uoaerg/wavemon](https://github.com/uoaerg/wavemon){:target="_blank"}

+wavemon is a wireless device monitoring application that allows you to watch all important information like device configuration, encryption, and power management parameters and network information at once.
+Adaptive level bargraphs for link quality, signal/noise strength and signal-to-noise ratio.
+The customizeable "level alarm" feature that notices the user of changes in signal level strength audibly and/or visually. wavemon is able to list of access points in range and shows full-screen level histogram displaying signal/noise levels and SNR.

+{% shell_term $ %}
+sudo dnf install wavemon
+{% endshell_term %}

+## nethogs

+Official site: [https://github.com/raboof/nethogs/](https://github.com/raboof/nethogs/){:target="_blank"}

+NetHogs is a small "net top" tool.
+Instead of breaking the traffic down per protocol or per subnet, like most such tools do, it groups bandwidth by process and does not rely on a special kernel module to be loaded.
+So if there's suddenly a lot of network traffic, you can fire up NetHogs and immediately see which PID is causing this, and if it's some kind of spinning process, kill it.

+{% shell_term $ %}
+sudo dnf install nethogs
+{% endshell_term %}

+## Glances

+Official site: [https://github.com/nicolargo/glances](https://github.com/nicolargo/glances){:target="_blank"}

+Glances is a CLI curses based monitoring tool for both GNU/Linux and BSD.
+Glances uses the PsUtil library to get information from your system.

+{% shell_term $ %}
+sudo dnf install glances
+{% endshell_term %}

+## LM Sensors

+Official site: [http://github.com/lm-sensors/lm-sensors/](http://github.com/lm-sensors/lm-sensors/){:target="_blank"}

+The lm_sensors package includes a collection of modules for general SMBus access and hardware monitoring.

+{% shell_term $ %}
+sudo dnf install lm_sensors
+{% endshell_term %}

 ## Neofetch

+Official site: [https://github.com/dylanaraps/neofetch](https://github.com/dylanaraps/neofetch){:target="_blank"}

+Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
+The main purpose of Neofetch is to be used in screenshots to show other users what OS/distribution you're running, what theme/icons you're using and more.

 {% shell_term $ %}
 sudo dnf install w3m-img